Sequence Pairs with Lowest Combined Autocorrelation and Crosscorrelation: Introduction

-The {\it aperiodic autocorrelation of $f$ at shift $s$} is just $C_{f,f}(s)$.
-Note that $C_{f,f}(0)$ is just the sum of the squared magnitudes of the terms of $f$, so it is always a nonnegative real number, and is equal to the length of $f$ if the terms of $f$ are unimodular complex numbers.
-If one wants a scaled version of $f$ that is a unit vector with respect to the Euclidean norm, then one should divide the terms of $f$ by $\sqrt{C_{f,f}(0)}$ to obtain the {\it normalization of $f$}.
+which is always a nonnegative real number, and is equal to $\len f$ if $f$ is unimodular.
+If $f\not=0$ and one wants a scaled version of $f$ that is a unit vector with respect to the Euclidean norm, then one should divide the terms of $f$ by $\normt{f}=\sqrt{C_{f,f}(0)}$ to obtain the {\it normalization of $f$}.
+We say that a pair $(f,g)$ of sequences is {\it isoenergetic} to mean that $f$ and $g$ have the same Euclidean norm.
+Many applications use isoenergetic pairs, which include pairs consisting of unimodular sequences of the same length.

-In applications, one is interested in pairs $(f,g)$ of sequences where the crosscorrelation values of $f$ with $g$ at all shifts are small in magnitude, so that $f$ and $g$ are easily distinguished.
-Furthermore, one often wants the autocorrelation values of $f$ at all nonzero shifts to also be small in magnitude, and similarly with $g$; this aids in synchronization.